Macaulay Culkin & Brenda Song Quietly Welcome Their First Child

 Actors Macaulay Culkin and Brenda Song are brand new parents, having just welcomed their first child — a son — into the world.

-Born on April 5, Dakota Song Culkin is named in honor of Culkin’s sister Dakota, who died in 2008 at the age of 29 after being accidentally hit by a car.
+Born on April 5, Dakota Song Culkin is named in honour of Culkin’s sister Dakota, who died in 2008 at the age of 29 after being accidentally hit by a car.

 The couple met on on the set for the movie Changeland in Thailand in 2017, and have been together ever since.
 As soon as a year later, Culkin was already talking about wanting to start a family with his partner.
 "This one's a good one, so I'm probably going to put some babies in her in a little bit," he joked on The Joe Rogan Experience podcast.
 "I mean, we've definitely been practicing."